lenstronomy/lenstronomy/PUBLISHED.rst

 * The Sizes of Quasar Host Galaxies with the Hyper Suprime-Cam Subaru Strategic Program; `Li et al. 2021 <https://arxiv.org/abs/2105.06568>`_
     *Quasar-host decomposition of 5000 SDSS quasars*

+* Synchronized Co-evolution between Supermassive Black Holes and Galaxies Over the Last Seven Billion Years as Revealed by the Hyper Suprime-Cam; `Li et al. 2021 <https://arxiv.org/abs/2109.02751>`_
+    *Quasar-host decomposition of SDSS quasars with HSC data*